Aaal-E/LoT2APManual/README.md

 **Steam Version:**
 Locate your save files in %appdata%/CUBETYPE/tohoLaby.
 Replace one of your save files with SteamSave.dat, renamed to your save slot, then load the save.
+Make sure to replace an existing save.
 Due to save editing limitations choosing hard mode is currently not supported.